Clinical Mental Health Counseling, MA

 Nurses can transfer up to six credits from a regionally accredited university.
 You will need to submit syllabi for any coursework to be considered for transfer.

-The MNS-FNP does now follow a cohort model.
+The MNS-FNP follows a cohort model.

 The online program is designed for full-time working nurses and is only offered part-time with one class (occasionally two classes) per 15-week semester.
 This allows you to achieve a realistic balance between work, school and personal responsibilities and gives you ample opportunity to fully absorb the information in your coursework.